elegant-scipy/elegant-scipy/markdown/preface.markdown

 > -- Jake VanderPlas http://www.astrobetter.com/the-whys-and-hows-of-licensing-scientific-code/

-All the code in this book written by us is available under a BSD license.
+The codes in this book written by the authors are available under a BSD license.
-Where we have sourced code snippets from other people, the code will generally be under an open license of some variety (although not necessarily BSD).
+Code snippets from contributors are generally under an open-source license of some variety, although not necessarily BSD.

 For your own code, we recommend that you follow the practices of your community.
-In Scientific Python, this means 3-clause BSD, while the R language, for example, has adopted the GPL license.
+In Scientific Python, this means 3-clause BSD, while the R language, for example, has adopted the GPL license. **THE LANGUAGE DOES NOT ADOPT A LICENSE.
+THE COMMUNITY, PERHAPS?**

 ### GitHub: Taking Coding Social